Omega0x013/focus-point-docs/docs/source/func.rst

 ``cleanTags(id)``

-    Removes tags associated with a specific event ID from local storage.
+    Removes tags associated with a specific event id from local storage

 .. code-block:: javascript